Quantum Control of Gravity with Levitated Mechanics

 SME Contributions

-QuCoM partner high-tech SMEs will help to optimize the experimental apparatus for the fulfilment of the targeted objectives, which will in turn put them in a position to offer their improved products in sub mK, low vibration cryogenic equipment to market.
+QuCoM partner high-tech SMEs will help to optimize the experimental apparatus for the fulfillment of the targeted objectives.
+This optimization will, in turn, position them to offer their improved products in sub mK, low vibration cryogenic equipment to the market.

 Technology Impact